Visa Type D

 - A current valid passport - you need a blank page in your passport for your visa.
 Your passport should be valid for the whole of your stay in Bulgaria

 - Evidence of sufficient funds to support themselves while in Bulgaria.
-This should be provided in the form of a bank statement (equal to at least 6 monthly Bulgarian salaries)*.
+This should be provided in the form of a bank statement (equal to at least 6 minimum monthly Bulgarian salaries)*.

 - A proof of private medical insurance from a Bulgarian insurance company to cover costs of healthcare, hospitalization, and repatriation*.